 Today, people are inseparable from their mobile devices.

-The latest stats say that mobile devices drive 52% of web traffic, while they make up for 2 out of every 3 minutes spent online.
+The latest stats say that mobile devices drive 52% of web traffic, making up for 2 out of every 3 minutes spent online.

 Before smartphones took over the world, most websites were focused mainly on website traffic.
 Over the past 10 years, mobile apps and browsers have been introduced, and Google responded to this trend by introducing its mobile-first index in 2018.
 This means that the search engine giant will see the mobile version of a website as primary.

-In a nutshell, digital marketers have to make their content accessible to mobile screens in order to improve their rankings.
+In a nutshell, digital marketers have to make their content accessible to mobile screens to improve their rankings.

-Similarly, as a great majority of people check their email on mobile devices, electronic mail messages have to be mobile friendly too.
+Similarly, as many people check their email on mobile devices, electronic mail messages have to be mobile-friendly.
 In other words, among other things, the length of subject lines has to be adjusted to fit smaller screens, and the size of images should be taken into account.

 Social Media Has Become an Essential Digital Marketing Tool

 At first, this social media channel acted as a means for getting in touch with your friends and family, sharing news, photos, and stories.
-Later, it turned into a full-fledged marketing platform, together with highly-granular ad targeting options and analytics.
+Later, it turned into a full-fledged marketing platform and highly granular ad targeting options and analytics.

 Twitter, LinkedIn, Instagram, Pinterest, Snapchat, WhatsApp, and TikTok followed, together with a new phenomenon – social media influencers.
-All this transformed not only the way we communicate but also how we look for and interact with branded content.
+All this transformed the way we communicate and how we look for and interact with branded content.

 Every successful social media strategy has to make room and allocate a budget for proper social media promotion and lead generation.
 The importance of social media is immense in this regard because businesses can easily spread the word about themselves and expand their reach, given that there are approximately 3.5 billion daily active social media users, or 45% of the population.

 Numerous uses of social media channels have appeared, so that consumers expect to receive customer support on Facebook, Twitter, and other mediums.
-Responding to their questions and requests in a timely manner is of critical importance for building loyalty and meaningful relationships with them.
+Responding to their questions and requests promptly is critical for building loyalty and meaningful relationships with them.